brifae456/Exploratory-Data-Analysis/README.md

 Your project will consist of three stages:
  1) Open the data files
  2) Preprocess the data
- 3) Perfroma analysis on the data
+ 3) Perform analysis on the data